caltechlibrary/dataset/README.md

 + [keys](docs/dataset/keys.html) list keys of JSON documents in a collection, supports filtering and sorting
 + [haskey](docs/dataset/haskey.html) returns true if key is found in collection, false otherwise
 + [count](docs/dataset/count.html) returns the number of documents in a collection, supports filtering for subsets
-+ [extract](docs/dataset/extract.html) unique JSON attribute values from a collection
 + [grid](docs/dataset/grid.html) generates a 2D array of cells from a list of collection keys and a list of dot paths
++ [frame](docs/dataset/grid.html) generates a grid plus metatadata, frames persist with the collection

 ### JSON Document level